p4lang/gsoc/2026/ideas_list.md

 **Alternative qualification task**

 - The P4C compiler has an existing issue regarding compile-time known-ness of directionless action parameters: https://github.com/p4lang/p4c/issues/5405.
 The same issue is also present in P4-SpecTec.
-The current mechanized specification blindly treats directionless parameters as compile-time known, without proper checking of whether the directionless parameter is for an action.
+The current mechanized specification blindly treats directionless parameters as compile-time known, without proper checking of whether the directionless parameter is for an action (https://github.com/kaist-plrg/p4-spectec/issues/55).
-- Create a PR to P4-SpecTec that resolves this issue by amending the mechanized specification to properly check for action parameters.
+- P4 match-action table entry typing semantics is quite complex, as it involves type checking, inferring priority, and so on.
+The current mechanization is functional, but not very intuitive to read.
+The specification can be improved by modularizing its structure (https://github.com/kaist-plrg/p4-spectec/issues/130).
+- The mechanization adopts local type inference, but maybe it can be extended to a global Hindley-Milner type inference (https://github.com/kaist-plrg/p4-spectec/issues/108).
+- `+:` slices have been added to the P4 specification.
+The mechanization should be updated to reflect the new feature (https://github.com/kaist-plrg/p4-spectec/issues/39).
+- Resolve and create a PR for one of the issues above to P4-SpecTec.

 **Project description**